 My hon.
 Friend makes a characteristically logical point.
 We can all do more to champion the cause of voting when it comes around, and like most Members of Parliament, I am out there, up and down the streets in my constituency, encouraging people to do so.

 It is my belief that every one of us women MPs was encouraged by other women who wanted us to make this place look and feel more like the world we live in.
 I was particularly encouraged by my grandmother, Florence Parker, a stalwart of the Co-operative Women’s Guild, who campaigned so hard for women’s suffrage.
-As well as thanking the Home Secretary for mentioning Bristol’s role in the suffrage campaign, will she join me in congratulating the Co-operative Women’s Guild on its role in achieving women’s suffrage?
+I thank the Home Secretary for mentioning Bristol’s role in the suffrage campaign.
+Will she join me in congratulating the Co-operative Women’s Guild on its role in achieving women’s suffrage?

 Yes, I am delighted to join the hon.
 Lady in adding my congratulations to the Co-operative Women’s Guild.